UniversaBlockchain/universa/README.md

 # Universa

+> Important notice.
+Domain icodici.com was squatted with the help of godaddy.com registrar that just cancelled the account created by a Russian citizen long time ago (and then proposed us to rebuy it in the action).
+We will not, we'll just move out to other registrar and company.
+Don't worry, we are just migrating out of the conflict zone.
+Codebase will soon be changed to reflect attribution change.
+We also have a backup git repositories and service in the case github will continue the comedy godaddy has just started ;)

 This is the Universa network codebase (Java core), containing the node, the console client (`uniclient`) and the associated subsystems.

 The latest documentation on Universa is available in Universa Knowledge Base at [kb.universablockchain.com](https://kb.universablockchain.com).
 For a visual guide on the documentation topics, visit the Universa Development Map at [lnd.im/UniversaDevelopmentMap](https://lnd.im/UniversaDevelopmentMap).